Joe W. & Dorothy Dorsett Brown Foundation

 Success Rates

-The foundation's highly competitive programs, particularly research initiatives, suggest low acceptance rates.
+The foundation does not publicly disclose overall success rates.
+The foundation's highly competitive programmes, particularly research initiatives, suggest low acceptance rates.

 Reapplication Policy